fieldtrip/website/example/bids_nirs.md

 ---
 title: Converting an example NIRS dataset for sharing in BIDS
+category: example
-tags: [example, bids, sharing, nirs, artinis, homer, snirf]
+tags: [bids, sharing, nirs, artinis, homer, snirf]
 ---

 # Converting an example NIRS dataset for sharing in BIDS